matthieuSolente/email-boilerplate/README.md

 ## Author

-I'm Matthieu Solente, a freelance front end web developper, also working as an email developper.
-I created and participated in the development of nearly a hundred websites, mainly on wordpress.
-I created a [free blank template](https://themesinfo.com/utopia-wordpress-blog-template-omy) on the wordpress repository years ago as well as some plugins, abandoned since.
-Now oriented towards the development of emails, I contribute to the community via the @emailSlack channel and the creation of hundreds of components on my [codepen](https://codepen.io/matthieuSolente/collections/).
+Check my [codepen](https://codepen.io/matthieuSolente/collections/) for more email code !

 ## Usage

 Feel free to grab the code and test it !

-The particularity of this template is that it does not include an online max-width declaration, thus allowing the template to spread over the entire width of the screen on mobile.
+The particularity of this template is that it does not include an inline max-width declaration, thus allowing the template to spread over the entire width of the screen on mobile.

 - The template has a width of 680px.
 - The columns have a width of 330px respectively, with the 'cc-half' class,